 We're going to motivate this with a little bit of maths.
 It's fun, I promise.

-If we wanted to calculate the L2 distance, dd, between points pp and qq in an abstract nn-dimensional vector space, we'd do this:
+If we wanted to calculate the L2 distance, , between points and in an abstract -dimensional vector space, we'd do this:

 Don't worry - we'll go through this step by step.
-The big fancy sigma (Σ\Sigma) letter makes this quite confusing, but it's saying that we'll generate a squared number for the result after subtracting each dimension from our two points pp and qq, then make dd the square root of the total.
+The big fancy sigma () letter makes this quite confusing, but it's saying that we'll generate a squared number for the result after subtracting each dimension from our two points and , then make the square root of the total.
 We're popping it here now because later in the article we'll be contemplating vectors with hundreds of dimensions, and also it looks so cool.

-We substitute in our values to calculate the differences for each dimension of pp and qq:
+We substitute in our values to calculate the differences for each dimension of and :

-And then take the square root of the sum of the differences to get the value of dd:
+And then take the square root of the sum of the differences to get the value of :

 $ docker run \